Angel of the Morning: Certifications

+Other versions

-In 1968, a rendition by P. P. Arnold, who had sung background on the 1967 Billie Davis version, reached No. 29 in the UK in August 1968.
+In 1968, a rendition by P. P. Arnold, who had sung background vocals on the 1967 Billie Davis version, reached No. 29 in the UK in August 1968.

-In 1968, a rendition by Joya Landis was released by Treasure Isle in Jamaica and on Trojan Records in the UK (TR-622).

 In 1969, soul artist Bettye Swann included a version of the song on her album The Soul View Now; released as a single, it reached No. 109 on the US charts.

-In 1970 a rendition by Connie Eaton reached No. 34 on the Billboard C&W charts.
+In 1970, a rendition by Connie Eaton from her album Something Special reached No. 34 on the Billboard C&W charts.

 In 1971 Nina Simone recorded the song for her album of cover versions Here Comes the Sun.

+British-Australian singer Olivia Newton-John recorded a version for her 1972 album Olivia.

-In 1977, Mary Mason also had a UK Top 30 hit with her version, which was actually a medley of two Chip Taylor songs, "Angel of the Morning" and "Any Way That You Want Me", reaching No. 27.
+In 1977, Mary Mason also had a UK Top 30 hit with her version from her album Angel in the Morning, which was actually a medley of two Chip Taylor songs, "Angel of the Morning" and "Any Way That You Want Me", reaching No. 27.

-In 1973 a rendition by Olivia Newton-John was recorded for her album Let Me Be There, which apparently did not hit the Billboard charts.

-Also in 1977, the British act Guys 'n' Dolls had a hit in the Netherlands with the song, and their version reached No. 11 on the Dutch charts.
+Also in 1977, the British act Guys 'n' Dolls had a hit in the Netherlands with the song from their album Together, their version reaching No. 11 on the Dutch charts.

 In 1978, a release by Melba Montgomery reached No. 22 on the Billboard C&W chart.

-In 1994, a rendition of the song was released in a single of the Pretenders.
+In 1994, a rendition of the song was released as a single by the Pretenders for the TV series Friends soundtrack.

+The 2001 song "Angel", released by Jamaican reggae artist Shaggy featuring Barbadian singer Rayvon from his album Hot Shot, heavily interpolates the melody of "Angel of the Morning".
+It reached No. 1 on the Billboard Hot 100 for the week ending March 31, 2001.